ray-g/BurgerStack/README.md

 ## Next Plan

-* Angular2 Template Pages with Bootstrap4
+* Angular4 Template Pages with Bootstrap4
 * Some E2E features showing how this full stack works
 * Documentation
-* Fix socket.io risk